-Council is the RCOT's governing body, with Council members being both company directors and trustees.
-It is responsible for the charity's mission, values, and its overall governance and strategic direction.
-Council meets a minimum of four times a year and is responsible for ensuring that the charity meets its legal and regulatory obligations in the course of fulfilling its charitable purpose.
+Council is BAOT's governing body and board of directors.
+It is responsible for the organisation's mission, values and its overall governance and strategic direction on.
+Council meets a minimum of four times a year and is responsible for ensuring that the organisation meets its legal and regulatory obligations in the course of fulfilling its purposes.
 In 2022-2023 Council met six times.
-As the governing body of a membership organisation, Council is committed to transparency and accountability in decisionmaking.
-The minutes of each Council meeting are published on RCOT's website (behind the member paywall), as is a video interview between the Chair and Chief Executive reflecting on the most recent Council meeting.

 All members of Council are professional members of BAOT.
-Council members are volunteers and are not paid for their work but may claim reasonable expenses incurred through attending meetings or carrying out other duties.
+Council members are volunteers and are not remunerated for their work but may claim reasonable expenses incurred through attending meetings or carrying out other duties.

-Further details of all our Council members can be found on our website: rcot.co.uk/rcotcouncil
+Further details of all our Council members can be found on our website at www.rcot.co.uk/rcotcouncil